warrick-loyaltycorp/slate/source/index.md

 Parameter | Description
 --------- | -----------
-ID | The API key to  revoke
+APIKey | The API key to  revoke

 ## Revoke an API Key